A monoidal Dold-Kan correspondence for comodules: Application: Dold-Kan Correspondence For Comodules

 \section{Application: Dold-Kan Correspondence For Comodules}

 We prove here in Theorem \ref{thm: dold-kan correpsondance for Comodules} that the Dold-Kan correspondence lifts to a Quillen equivalence on the categories of (right) comodules, over a simply connected coalgebra.
 Moreover, we show in Theorem \ref{thm: comonoidal Dold-Kan comomules eq} that the derived cotensor products induced by Theorem \ref{thm: derived cotensor product} are equivalent.
-A crucial tool in our arguments is the Postnikov tower (Definition \ref{def: postnikov tower of comodules}) as a fibrant replacement for our model categories of comodules
+A crucial tool in our arguments is the Postnikov tower (Definition \ref{def: postnikov tower of comodules}) as a fibrant replacement for our model categories of comodules.
+As a consequence, we obtain a new description of rational $A$-theory in Corollary \ref{cor: rational A-theory}.

-\subsection{Lifting The Dold-Kan Correspondence}
+\subsection{Lifting the Dold-Kan correspondence}

 We dualize the construction appearing in \cite[3.3]{monmodSS}.
-Let $L:(\C, \o, \bI)\rightarrow (\D, \sm, \bJ)$ be a lax comonoidal functor between symmetric monoidal categories, with right adjoint $R$.
+Let $L\colon(\C, \o, \bI)\rightarrow (\D, \sm, \bJ)$ be an oplax monoidal functor between symmetric monoidal categories, with right adjoint $R$.
 Let $C$ be a coalgebra in $\C$.
 Then the functor $L$ lifts to (right) comodules:

 However, if we suppose $R$ to only be lax monoidal, then $R$ does not lift to comodules.
-Suppose cofree objects exist and equalizers exist.
-We define the correct right adoint $R^C$ on comodules by the following commutative diagram of adjoints:
+Suppose equalizers exist.
+We define the correct right adjoint $R^C$ on comodules by the following commutative diagram of adjoints:

-In particular, for any object $M$ in $\D$, we obtain:
+In particular, for any object $M$ in $\D$, we define: